 I appreciated this initiative taken by Grazia holidays and thankful to hello travel for assigning such a genuine travel agent to me.

 As per her advice, we waited for a while.
 When things got sorted out, she offered me various packages considering my convenience as we were going to travel with a toddler and a senior citizen along with us.
 She skipped all the tiring excursion activities, like trekking.
-She made the plan extremely convenient for 4 of us and my priority of baby care was kept on the top.
+She made the plan extremely convenient for 4 of us.
 I selected the stay and sightseeing package and excluded flight from the package.
 One special request I had submitted to her was, we needed a very decent driver as our past experience of Kerala trip was too bad due to a bad driver.
 Anupama ensured the same and provided a very good driver to us who was quite sincere in his job.

-While packing my bags, I ensured few things are in place for the toddler as baby care is an essential part of any travel plan:
+While packing my bags, I ensured few things are in place for the toddler:

 - Wet wipes

-- Light clothes for hot places like Bangalore and Mysore and warm clothes for cold ones like Coorg and Wayanad
+- Light clothes for hot places and warm clothes for cold ones like Coorg and Wayanad

 - Regular medicines like paracetamol, cold and cough medicines, colicaid etc